<img src="https://certify.alexametrics.com/atrk.gif?account=43vOv1Y1Mn20Io" style="display:none" height="1" width="1" alt="">

 Why does it look so good and yet so bad?

-It some ways it looks great – there’s many YouTube comments applauding it.
+It some ways it looks great – there are many YouTube comments applauding it.
 Despite the highlight smearing from the camera tubes, it is bright, sharp flicker-free and high key – but it’s a long way from being beautiful or, as we like to say today, cinematic.
 It looks nothing like cinema – it is, overwhelmingly, television.

-I know this I only 1990, but this is what all the demos of HD looked like right through the nineties until HD digital video appeared at the end of the decade.
+I know this is only 1990, but this is what all the demos of HD looked like right through the nineties until HD digital video appeared at the end of the decade.
 TV people were impressed by showreels like this but film people laughed at them.
 I really think it held back the adoption of electronic origination for high-end drama and commercials for quite some time.
 And there’s a reason for this: it is not just a matter of fashion as the culture within TV and film production.

 More than fashion - Two different worlds

-In the 90s the worlds of film and video were still far apart.
+In the '90s the worlds of film and video were still far apart.
 Video was part of the TV studio; development and innovation came through TV engineering departments.
 The cameras and systems would be marketed to TV engineers, not to creative heads.

 In film, on the other hand, filmstocks and cameras would be developed with input from cinematographers.
 Filmstock manufacturers would send reps out to shoots.
 All the technological innovation came in discussion with people making the creative decisions.
 The film world was predominantly freelance and maverick, the TV world technical and institutional.